AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 consequently the inequality function, as well as assignment.
 What we don't get here is address arithmetic, again because we don't have a compile-time view of the actual representation.
-That functionality is provided by package `System.Storage_Elements`, a child package we will cover later.
+That functionality is provided by package :ada:`System.Storage_Elements`, a child package we will cover later.
 We should say though, that the need for address arithmetic in Ada is rare, especially compared to C.